alexphelps/server-error-pages/README.md

 **Quick Details**
 * Unbranded and generic informational text for the user
 * Single HTML files, no directory structure required
+* Javascript to get the current domain for content.
 * Based on Bootstrap 3
 * Uses Bootstrap CDN from NetDNA
 * Uses Fontawesome CDN from NetDNA